Chris-Christian/PortSwigger-labs-writeups/Cross-site request forgery (CSRF)/README.md

 - CSRF where token validation depends on request method
 - CSRF where token validation depends on token being present
 - CSRF where token is not tied to user session
+- CSRF where token is tied to non-session cookie
 -

 ---